dobschal/soccer-manager/README.md

 - [x] Stadium (Render, earn, costs, build)
 - [x] Fix roof prices expand build
 - [x] Fix double registration request
-- [ ] Trade / Fire Players --> have a players profile in a modal with a buy action
-- [ ] Finances Log
+- [x] Finances Log
 - [x] show when the next game takes place
 - [x] Deploy to server and CRON jobs
+- [ ] Trade / Fire Players --> have a players profile in a modal with a buy action
+- [ ] Action Card "Earn Money Gift"
+- [ ] Action Cards: Have different level up action cards -- level up to 10 is rare and level up to 4 common
+- [ ] Action Card: Merge low level action cards to get better once
 - [ ] Show how many guests were on game
-- [ ] Show player info incl. sallary in modal
+- [ ] Show player info incl. salary in modal
 - [ ] Bot Players
-- [ ] Level Up with XP and getting a level up card each game day
-- [ ] Have different level up action cards -- level up to 10 is rare and level up to 4 common
 - [ ] Log/Mailbox to see what happened when
 - [ ] Injured Players + red/yellow cards
 - [ ] Localisation
 - [ ] Wappen
 - [ ] Torschützen Liste
 - [ ] Zweikampf-Sieger
-- [ ] Action card should expire
 - [ ] Hidden (weak) random on player level
 - [ ] Player Faces